 In order for your students to adapt to their new environment and feel safe and comfortable, you need to create an atmosphere of inclusivity.
 Include allowances for cultural necessities in classroom rules, choose texts that are relevant to and explore cultural differences, and communicate with students and parents about needs and expectations.

 That last one is particularly important.
 Students and families from different backgrounds may be just as unaware of certain differences as you were before you did your research.
 Get on the same page with them and discuss what you are doing to be sensitive to them and how they can communicate with you further.
 This can be a major challenge on its own, especially if there is a language barrier, but do not be discouraged!
 The extra effort needed to connect to families pays dividends in how much you learn about them, how much the home-school connection grows, and how supported your students feel.

 On that note, make sure to dialogue with your students as well.
 After making allowances for cultural differences, you may find yourself fielding questions from them, such as “Why is he/she doing that?” or “How come he/she gets to do ‘X’?”

 - explains differences in an academic, unbiased way, and

 - shows students how to ask questions and discuss cultural differences with sensitivity

 American College of Education offers online degree programs that are perfect for teachers and educators who teach cross-culturally.
-Explore our programs page to learn about all our degree programs, including our M.Ed. in English as a Second Language and Bilingual Education and M.Ed. in Teaching English Learners programs.
+Explore our programs page to learn about all our degree programs, including our M.Ed. in Teaching English Learners and Certificate in Teaching English Learners programs.